MacSourcePorts/MSPNotes/shockolate.md

 ### Why is Mac Source Ports doing a build of this port?
 This port didn't offer a Mac app bundle.

+### Versioning/Release strategy:
+Numbered release versions but the most recent one is pretty old (2019)

 ### Build System:
 Cmake